8 Must-Know Tips to Help You Prepare for a Tornado

 5. Build a Cat and Dog Emergency Kit

-If you have a pet, add a few items from our Dog and Cat First Aid Kit to your emergency bag, like a harness, leash, and extra towels.
+If you have a pet, add a few items from our Dog and Cat First Aid Kit to your emergency bags, like a harness, leash, and extra towels.
 Keep extra food and water in your designated shelter location for your pet.
 A few toys can help keep them calm during tumultuous weather.
 If you’re feeling particularly inspired, our frozen, two-ingredient peanut butter dog treats are a fan-favorite for pooches.

 6. Don’t Forget Important Documents